deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 There are no sudden changes in the SMTP protocols which deliver 360 billion messages per day.
 There are many battle-tested server implementations.
-Upgrading any of the many [chatmail clients](https://chatmail.at/clients) is largely unrelated to how email servers upgrade.
+Upgrading any of the many [chatmail clients](https://chatmail.at/clients) is largely unrelated to how servers upgrade.

 <a href="http://github.com/chatmail/core/blob/main/README.md">
 <img src="../assets/logos/core-rust-logo.png" style="width:100px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />